-- Students will be able to recognise the structure of a Pepeha. - Students will be able to create their own Pepeha. - Students will be able to establish relationships between people and places.
+Students will be able to recognise the structure of a Pepeha.

+Students will be able to create their own Pepeha.

+Students will be able to establish relationships between people and places.

-Mihi by Gavin Bishop (Mihi was a finalist at the 2020 New Zealand Book Awards for Children and Young Adults)
+Mihi by Gavin Bishop

 As we travel around our country we meet people and their whānau who are connected to different parts of our land.
 Gavin Bishop's book Mihi is a simple introduction to the structure of a Mihi or Pepeha.
-A Pepeha is a way of introducing yourself in Te Reo Māori describing your identity and history.
+A Pepeha is a way of introducing yourself in te reo Māori describing your identity and history.
 It is a story of who you are and the people and places you are connected to.